frozzare/tox/README.md

 # Tox

-With Tox you can create websites with markdown files.
+With Tox you can create node.js websites with markdown files.
 All your content will be stored in the markdown files you create.
-Tox is design to work with [Express](http://expressjs.com), but it will work with any web framework.
-Supporting yaml inside three dashes `---` section at the start and at the end in the header of the markdown file.
+Tox is design to work with [Express](http://expressjs.com), but it will work without a framework and also with any other node.js web framework.
+It supports yaml inside three dashes `---` section at the start and at the end in the header of the markdown file.

+## Install Tox

 ```
 npm install tox